 Should you incur a failure-to-pay penalty, the charge is 0.5% per month or partial month that the charge is outstanding and is limited to 25% of the total taxes owed.
 Of course, interest continues to accrue indefinitely until the bill is paid.

 The IRS is not interested in punishing those who fail to pay – they would much rather have the money.
 As a result, you may be able to work out installment plans or other payment schedules that reduce your penalties.

 In a small gesture of goodwill, when the failure-to-file and the failure-to-pay penalty both apply to the same month, the failure-to-file penalty is lowered by the amount of the failure-to-pay penalty.
 However, the minimum penalties still apply in that case.

-Dream of evading taxes and fleeing to a far-off foreign beach if you want to, but remember that it is only a dream.
-It does not work that way in real life.
+Dream of taking your tax money and fleeing to a far-off foreign beach if you like, but remember that it is only a dream.
+You're better off coming back to reality and paying your taxes.

 Failing to pay your taxes or a penalty you owe could negatively impact your credit score.
 You can check your credit score and read your credit report for free within minutes by joining MoneyTips.